Nano-bubbles

 Pinning causes new bubble-substrate relationships

-With LDFT calculations, we showed that the contact angles of pinned surface nanobubble are independent of substrate chemistry.
-Pinning force were introduced.
+We showed that the contact angles of pinned surface nanobubble are independent of substrate chemistry.
+Pinning force were defined.

 J. Chem.
 Phys.
 2014, 140 (5), 054705.